Samoa Travel Guide

 One of the highlights of a visit to Savai’i, and a challenge for those trying to overcome their fear of heights, is the rickety Canopy Walkway.
 The walkway has been constructed by the local villagers in the middle of the Falealupo Rainforest Preserve from wires and aluminium ladders (they form the base).

 Suspended between two giant Banyan trees, 40 metres above the forest floor, the 30 metre traverse offers a panoramic view of the surrounding trees.
 Entrance to the walkway costs WST$20 which also provides entrance to two other nearby attractions.

 Falealupo Catholic Church

-A short drive north from the canopy walkway in the coastal settlement of Falealupo, stands the eerily quiet, beachside ruins of the former Falealupo Catholic Church which was destroyed by cyclone Ofa in 1990.
+A short drive north from the canopy walkway in the coastal settlement of Falealupo, stands the eerily quiet, beachside ruins of the former Falealupo Catholic Church which was destroyed by the massive waves of cyclone Ofa in 1990.

 The very remote Falealupo Beach lies at the most western point in Samoa, offering a wide strip of powdery sand and beachside fales (refer to the ‘Accommodation‘ section below for more details).